"Your love never fails, it never gives up. It never runs out on me."

 Every team member has a different personality type, making every day conversations, decisions, and challenges interesting, but I wouldn't trade my team for anything...
 (Okay, maybe sometimes I would but you get it.)

 Now that I've mentioned where my team is working, I realize not many people know where I'm working!
 I work at Erie Neighborhood House here in Little Village.
 In the mornings I do a lot of data entry and research, but soon I'll be teaching a conversation class with the ESL students once a week.
 Once school lets out, I help with a program called READS, which helps first-third graders with literacy skills.
-I work in the computer lab, and I am so blessed by my time with th
+I work in the computer lab, and I am so blessed by my time with the kids!

 Sunday, September 25, 2016